-Have you ever read a book to a group of kids who couldn’t sit still?
-Fortunately there’s a growing genre of kids yoga books for all those young yogis who just want to participate in some action while the book is being read.
+Have you ever read a book to a group of kids who could not sit still?
+Fortunately there is a growing genre of kids yoga books for all those young yogis who just want to participate in some action while the book is being read.
 Three of the books below can be read as the group participates in the postures, while the Peaceful Piggy Meditation is, as the name suggests, more reflective.

 Peaceful Piggy Meditation and Peaceful Piggy Yoga by Kerry Lee MacLean

 The meditation book in this duo takes the reasons for meditation – preparing to deal with tough situations in life – and casts it in the context of common scenarios in a kid’s life.
 At the end of the book, there is a how-to section that gives ideas on a way to meditate as well as a ‘mind-in-a-jar’ experiment that helps kids understand how our minds often behave during meditation.